AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 ## View your mesh in the Adobe Developer Console

-As an alternative to running the [`aio api-mesh:get`](../advanced/index.md#aio-api-meshget) command, you can view your mesh details by selecting the **API Mesh** section in the desired workspace in the [Adobe Developer Console].
+As an alternative to running the [`aio api-mesh:get`](../advanced/index.md#aio-api-meshget) command, you can view your mesh details by selecting the **API Mesh** section in the desired workspace in the [Adobe Developer Console](https://developer.adobe.com/console).

 On the API Mesh Details screen, you can use the tabs to view different segments of your mesh.